d0tTino/d0tTino/docs/installation.md

   Once the tools are installed, rerun `install.sh` or `bootstrap.ps1`.

+### Common failures on macOS and Linux

+The install helper expects a working package manager and write access to your profile directory.

+- **Homebrew not found** – install Homebrew and ensure `brew` is on your `PATH` if the script prints `command not found: brew`.
+- **Permission denied** – rerun the command with `sudo` when the package manager or the installer reports insufficient permissions.

 ## Local LLM tools

 Install the Gemini CLI and pull the default Ollama model: